 Stockpiling of waste is the accumulation of one or more materials by a waste producer or a waste business.
 Waste is stockpiled for several reasons.
-Temporary storage of waste can occur as part of resource recovery operations, for example, waiting until enough material is accumulated to treat or dispose of it efficiently.
+Temporary storage of waste can occur as a normal part of resource recovery operations, for example, waiting until enough material is accumulated to treat or dispose of it efficiently.
 Waste intended for reuse or recycling might be stored while commodity prices are low, until the value of the recovered materials rises.
 Some stockpiles are simply an inappropriate waste disposal.

 Poorly managed stockpiles, or stockpiles of dangerous wastes, can be a fire and pollution hazard with risks to community safety, amenity and environmental health.
 Stockpiles can also distort Victoria's resource recovery markets, for example by undermining recycling businesses.